ajdrebin/Sportsium/Starter App/README.md

 *A journey of a thousand miles begins with a single step.*

 This application is that single step.
-This application is a sample IOS application emulating Twitter.
+This repository consists of two entities.
+An IOS application emulating Twitter and a local back end server running a PostgreSQL database.
+Both are meant to be run locally on a macOS.

 ## Getting Started